Leybourne LakesSat 6 Jul

 Facilities

 Come along to enjoy the day.
-It is hoped that as many children as possible will want to stay for the prize giving.
+It is hoped that as many children as possible will want to stay for the prize giving, which will be as soon as everyone has finished, so around 12:30.

 Contacts / Officials